menglilin/Rate-limiting/README.md

 #### store : new Function()

 For extending: change to another store function.
-The functions must implement in store function: incr, decrement and resetKey functions.
+This functions must implement incr, decrement and resetKey functions.